sugaryspot/Sugaryspot/README.md

-DNI:darkshipper,or ppl with weirds head canon on characters y'all make me uncomfortable any hazbin hotel, or helluva boss fans i was in that fandom before some of you guys are weird people who harass or doxx ppl for a fictional ship/or for not liking a character,if you're a fan of weird media like andy and leyley or no mercy please dont you ever even touch my profile
+DNI:darkshipper,or ppl with weirds head canon or 🍇pists on characters y'all make me uncomfortable any hazbin hotel, or helluva boss fans i was in that fandom before some of you guys are weird people who harass or doxx ppl for a fictional ship/or for not liking a character,if you're a fan of weird media like andy and leyley or no mercy please dont you ever even touch my profile